Eglebudina/ruuviTag/README.md

 sudo /bin/systemctl enable grafana-server sudo /bin/systemctl start grafana-server sudo /bin/systemctl status grafana-server

 If everything has been properly set up, we can now browse over to raspberrypi.local:3000 and see web-ui of grafana.
 Default user and password is admin/admin.
-We change the password to ruuviberry on change password prompt.

-Grafana login
+(I have changed password for my own use)

 Grafana login
 Setup the connection to InfluxDB with “set up datasource” option.
 Settings: